Prerequisites

 directory of your repository.

-Create a GitHub Actions workflow
+Create a CI/CD workflow

 .github/workflows/testdriver.yaml

-. - Add the following workflow configuration:
+, the workflow file will already be created.- Add the following workflow configuration:

-Example workflow
+Example GitHub Actions workflow

 .github/workflows/testdriver.yaml